Hidden Mold – How We Almost Didn’t Find It!

-Problem: Our client, Diane, was genuinely convinced that there was a hidden issue in her bedroom, but she could not find an iota of evidence to support it.
-She learned about air quality testing from one of her colleagues, who also happened to refer her to us (thanks Dave!).
+Problem: Our client, Diane, was genuinely convinced that there was a hidden issue in her bedroom, but she could not find a single shred of evidence to support it.
+She learned about air quality testing from one of her colleagues, who referred her to us (thanks Dave!).

 Our technician was able to note that all diagnostics appeared to be normal; there were no anomalies detected and everything seemed to be normal.
 There was no visible compromise to the walls or ceiling.
 No active moisture was detected.
 There was no carpet or any major textiles in the bedroom area that could be retaining particulates.
 An inspection of the exterior displayed proper moisture diversion, and grading that was adequately sloped away from the home.
 The eaves-troughs were in mint condition, and the roof shingles had no signs of compromise whatsoever.

 Non-viable air quality samples were collected in the bedroom and basement areas, as well as a baseline sample outside.
-These samples were then going to be shipped to an independent laboratory that specializes in microbial analysis.
+These samples were then to be shipped to a third-party laboratory that specializes in microbial analysis.

-According to our technician’s inspection, all diagnostics were pointing to normal, indoor environmental conditions and it would be a surprise to learn that the air quality data reflected anything different.
+According to our technician’s inspection, all diagnostics were pointing to normal indoor environmental conditions.
+It would have been an understatement to say that we would have been surprised to learn that the air quality data reflected anything different.

-According to the laboratory data, there was an elevated presence of Stachybotrys (a toxigenic mold type), and Penicillium/Aspergillus group spores in the Bedroom and Basement areas – both of which displayed no diagnostic signs that would support a fungal concern.
+According to the laboratory data, there was an elevated presence of Stachybotrys (a toxic mold), and Penicillium/Aspergillus group spores in the bedroom and basement areas – both of which displayed no visual signs of a fungal overgrowth.

 Also, the home was heated electrically, which eliminated the possibility that spores and other particles were being circulated throughout the home via the furnace system.

-We contacted Diane and explained what the laboratory report had revealed.
-She seemed somewhat relieved to know that she wasn’t crazy, and that something was actually causing her to wake up in discomfort.
+We contacted Diane to explain the results of the lab report.
+She seemed somewhat relieved to know that she wasn’t crazy, and that there was a legitimate reason why she was waking up in discomfort.
 We scheduled a same-day follow-up inspection to identify the source of this fungal presence in her home, and to help her get rid of it, once and for all.

 We Walked Right Past The Issue – Literally!

-This was the door in her basement area, that led to a semi-exterior mudroom.
-This was, in fact, the door that we had to walk through in order to access the rest of the home.
+This was the door in her basement area, which led to a semi-exterior mudroom.
+This was, in fact, the same door that we had to walk through during our first visit to access the rest of the home.
 There was nothing special about this door, until we had to open it ourselves on our second visit.